Is Power-Assisted Liposuction (PAL) Right for You?

 Recovery times vary based on the extent of the procedure, but most patients can resume normal activities within a few weeks.

 Swelling will gradually subside, and the final results of Power-Assisted Liposuction typically become visible over several months as the body fully adjusts to the changes.
-Dr. Mistry will provide personalised recovery guidelines to help optimise healing and achieve the best possible outcome.
+Dr Mistry will provide personalised recovery guidelines to support healing and promote positive outcomes.

 Possible Risks and Complications